TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Basics of time-delay cosmography

-The MSD effect can be divided into two components regarding the source of the over- or underdensity with respect to the background: (a) the \textit{internal} MSD $\lambda_\mathrm{int}$, which is associated with the mass distribution of the deflector galaxy due to changes in the radial density profile; (b) the \textit{external} MSD, contributed by the projected mass of the line-of-sight structure $\kappa_\mathrm{ext}$ outside of the associated halo.
+The MSD effect can be divided into two components regarding the source of the over- or under-density with respect to the background: (a) the internal MSD $\lambda_\mathrm{int}$, which is associated with the mass distribution of the deflector galaxy due to changes in the radial density profile; and (b) the external MSD, contributed by the projected mass of the line-of-sight (LoS) structure, $\kappa_\mathrm{ext}$, outside the associated halo.